biocore/empress/README.md

 In the interim, the way to get around this (and to include multiple sources of feature or sample metadata in Empress) is to merge metadata yourself before creating an Empress visualization.
+Of course, you'll need to determine what value(s) to assign to indicate that a given entry is "missing"; for quantitative metadata, `NaN` or an empty value are both reasonable options.

-This should be doable in many different programming languages or spreadsheet tools; see [this GitHub issue](https://github.com/biocore/empress/issues/393) for some example Python code that does this.
+Merging metadata files should be doable in many different programming languages or spreadsheet tools; see
+[this GitHub issue](https://github.com/biocore/empress/issues/393) for some example Python code that does this.